One of the true causes of suffering isn’t desire itself but the expectation one’s desire will be fulfilled completely or in certain ways.

 The book and film even selectively draw from the teachings of spiritual teachers like Jesus Christ, such as Matthew 22:12: “And all things, whatsoever ye shall ask in prayer, believing, ye shall receive,” despite the fact Jesus said belief wasn’t enough, but how one acts based on the quality of their heart.

-I became aware of how dangerously prevalent this belief system had become when I began to notice it was being pushed most by business executives, entrepreneurs, and wealthy celebrities like Oprah Winfrey and others who have no academic background in theoretical physics, neurology or psychology.
+I became aware of how dangerously prevalent this belief system had become when I began to notice it was being pushed most by business executives, entrepreneurs, and wealthy celebrities like Oprah Winfrey and others who have no academic background in theoretical physics, neurology, psychology or theology.
 I have seen a lot of such people begin to back away from the misunderstandings of quantum mechanics explanations with the “law of attraction” techniques, if not because you might lose too many people in a 10 minute YouTube video while you try to manifest wealth via new subscribers and ad views.

 As someone who has a regular meditation and yoga practice, and is a Reiki Level III practitioner, I’m constantly using and looking for guided meditations on YouTube.
 Because of that, I often get suggestions for related videos and it is not surprising how often “how to use the law of attraction” and “manifest anything” and “only 1 percent of people do this,” videos come up in my main feed.